deepakhj/cadent/README.md

 It's also a bit more efficent in space as the GOB form, due to the nicer encoding methods provided by gogo/protobuf

 Also this is NOT time order sensitive, it simply stores each StatMetric "as it is" and it's simple an array of these internally, so it's good for doing slice operations (i.e. walking time caches and SORTING by times)

+This uses "gogofaster" for the generator of proto schemas

+    go get github.com/gogo/protobuf/protoc-gen-gogofaster
+    protoc --gogofaster_out=. *.proto

 #### Json

 The most portable format, but also the biggest (as we a storing strings in reality).
 I'd only use this if you need extream portability across things, as it's not really space efficent at all.

-#### Gorilla + DeltaOfDeltas + VarBit + SmartEncoding
+#### Gorilla + DeltaOfDeltas + VarBit + SmartEncoding + TimeResolution

 The most extream compression available.
 As well as doing the same goodies mentioned, the core squeezer is the Float64 compression it uses.
 Read up on it here http://www.vldb.org/pvldb/vol8/p1816-teller.pdf.